 1Zpresso JX and JX-Pro Review

 The 1Zpresso JX and JX-Pro are both excellently designed.
-With stainless steel bodies, dual-bearing shafts for greater stability and 48mm stainless steel burrs these babies are made to last.
-They have a sleek and modern look with a beautiful wooden knob on the handle making it easy to hold and turn.
-1Zpresso have also included a rubber band to help you grip the grinder.
+With stainless steel bodies, dual-bearing shafts for greater stability, and 48mm stainless steel burrs, these babies are made to last.
+They have a sleek and modern look with a beautiful wooden knob on the handle, making them easy to hold and turn.
+1Zpresso has also included a rubber band to help you grip the grinder.
 Another benefit of the 1Zpresso range is that all the grinders are made to be disassembled without extra tools and don’t require recalibration once put back together.
 This thoughtful feature makes cleaning and maintenance a breeze.
 Overall both these grinders simply look and feel premium; you can tell they have been well made and are going to last.

 As we mentioned above, a benefit of a hand grinder is its portability.
-However we must admit it would be a bit of a push to bring the 1Zpresso JX or JX-Pro on your travels.
+However, we must admit it would be a bit of a push to bring the 1Zpresso JX or JX-Pro on your travels.
 These grinders are simply big!
-The 1Zpresso JX (which is the smaller of the two) weighs 650g and the JX-Pro is even larger and weighs 780g.
-It’s safe to say these are not the most travel friendly grinders.
-If you are wanting a grinder more suitable the 1Zpresso Q2 is a lot more portable.
-Below is a picture of someone holding the 1Zpresso JX grinder for an indication to the size.
+The 1Zpresso JX (which is the smaller of the two) weighs 650g, and the JX-Pro is even larger and weighs 780g.
+It’s safe to say they aren’t the most travel-friendly grinders.
+If you want a grinder more suitable, the 1Zpresso Q2 is a lot more portable.
+Below is a picture of someone holding the 1Zpresso JX grinder for an indication of the size.